asterisk/documentation/docs/Getting-Started/Installing-Asterisk/Installing-Asterisk-From-Source/PJSIP-pjproject.md

----

-**WARNING!:**
+!!! warning
     If you have previously installed a version of pjproject, you **must** remove that version of pjproject prior to building and installing the Asterisk 12+ compatible version of pjproject.
 See [Uninstalling pjproject](#uninstalling_pjproject) for more information.

----
+[//]: # (end-warning)

 Downloading pjproject